<< previous country | back to index | next country >> |

 , which were typically small to moderate-sized animals.

-Similar to modern alligators Kansajsuchus had special skin ossifications - plates that, like armor, protected the back bone
+Similar to modern alligators Kansajsuchus had special skin ossifications - scutes that, like armor, protected the back bone

 and belly of reptiles during fierce battles with prey or other crocodiles.

-This prehistoric animal was even big enough to even attack some dinosaurs.
+This prehistoric animal was even big enough to attack some dinosaurs.

 Fossils of some hadrosaurid dinosaurs, similar to Bactrosaurus johnsoni from the Iren Dabasu Formation of China,